Hannah Nadeau: Nursing student on mission to help people, reduce food waste

 “Learning about the human body and what it can do is truly mind-blowing.
 The science and reasons behind what nurses do, from simply the questions that we ask to the medications we give, is fascinating,” Nadeau says.

-Last summer she created a database on how food is disposed of, and why it is disposed of in certain ways, in hospitals.
+Last summer Nadeau created a database on how food is disposed of, and why it is disposed of in certain ways, in hospitals.

 “This data allows us to look at the reasons behind food disposal in hospitals in order to make changes toward a circular food system that specifically addresses the needs of these facilities,” she says.